godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 The Variant types (like `Vector2`, `Vector3`, `Rect2`, `Transform3D`, etc) now use the `InvariantCulture` by default which means you get uniform formatting regardless of the language of the platform that the game is running on ([GH-89547](https://github.com/godotengine/godot/pull/89547)).
 This is a breaking change but we thought it was worth it, since these types are not meant to be localized so using the `CurrentCulture` makes little sense.

 ### GDScript

 In terms of new GDScript features, Godot 4.3 may be less stacked than 4.2, but rest assured that the team worked very hard for this release.

-In terms of new features, binary tokenization on export has been reintroduced ([GH-87634](https://github.com/godotengine/godot/pull/87634)).
+Binary tokenization on export has been reintroduced ([GH-87634](https://github.com/godotengine/godot/pull/87634)).
 This brings back the 3.x functionality to export GDScript files in a binary form, which hides the source code and reduces (a bit) the export size.
 You can also negatively compare types more naturally with the `is not` operator ([GH-87939](https://github.com/godotengine/godot/pull/87939)).

 We also made built-in type methods and utility functions usable as `Callable` ([GH-82264](https://github.com/godotengine/godot/pull/82264), [GH-86823](https://github.com/godotengine/godot/pull/86823)).
 This makes it possible to call variadic functions such as `print` with `Callable.callv()` easily, without the need of boilerplate.
 We also worked on export annotations, such as allowing exported arrays to set property hints for their elements ([GH-82952](https://github.com/godotengine/godot/pull/82952)), we added `@export_storage` to hide the property from the Inspector while still exporting the value ([GH-82122](https://github.com/godotengine/godot/pull/82122)), and we created `@export_custom` for more complex hints or potential future hints ([GH-72912](https://github.com/godotengine/godot/pull/72912)).